-o.
-National Statistician and Civil Registrar General of the Philippine 1 Statistics Authority - Member; 2 p.
-Chairperson of the Professional Regulation Commission - Member; 3 4 and q.
-Four (4) Members to be appointed by the President from each of the 5 6 following stakeholders: education sector, business sector, academe, 7 and other sectors, whether public or private, with a direct stake in education to ensure broad-based consultation and planning.
-8 The NEDCO shall meet at least twice a year.
-The President may 9 designate the Executive Secretary to attend on his behalf and preside 10 over the meetings of the NEDCO.
-The other members may not designate 11 alternate representatives other than their respective undersecretaries, or 12 the officers next-in-rank to such members, to the meetings.
-13 Majority of the members shall constitute a quorum.
-14 15 Sec.
-5. The National Education Council; Powers and Functions. - The 16 NEDCO shall have the following powers and functions: 17 a.
-Develop the country's strategic vision for education as anchored on 18 national development plans, long-term and medium-term goals, plans 19 strategies for а coordinated and coherent and priorities, 20 and recommendations on the corresponding implementation, 21investments and appropriations in the form of a national education 22 23 agenda; b.
-Institutionalize a system of national coordination in the planning, 24 monitoring, evaluation, implementation, and management of the 25 national education agenda to ensure coherent strategic direction by 26 the three sub-sectors and avoid possible overlaps, gaps, and 27inconsistencies that may result from non-alignment of policies, plans 28 and programs; 29 c.
+- o.
+National Statistician and Civil Registrar General of the Philippine Statistics Authority Member; - p.
+Chairperson of the Professional Regulation Commission Member; and - q.
+Four (4) Members to be appointed by the President from each of the following stakeholders: education sector, business sector, academe, and other sectors, whether public or private, with a direct stake in education to ensure broad-based consultation and planning.

+The NEDCO shall meet at least twice a year.
+The President may designate the Executive Secretary to attend on his behalf and preside over the meetings of the NEDCO.
+The other members may not designate alternate representatives other than their respective undersecretaries, or the officers next-in-rank to such members, to the meetings.

+Majority of the members shall constitute a quorum.

+- Sec.
+5. The National Education Council; Powers and Functions.
+The NEDCO shall have the following powers and functions: - a.
+Develop the country's strategic vision for education as anchored on national development plans, long-term and medium-term goals, plans coordinated and priorities, strategies for a and coherent implementation, and recommendations on the corresponding investments and appropriations in the form of a national education agenda; - b.
+Institutionalize a system of national coordination in the planning, monitoring, evaluation, implementation, and management of the national education agenda to ensure coherent strategic direction by the three sub-sectors and avoid possible overlaps, gaps, and inconsistencies that may result from non-alignment of policies, plans and programs;

+c.
 Serve as a regular forum for inter-sub-sectoral consultations and proposals for intervention to address cross-cutting policies and programs of the three sub-sectors;